GoToolSharing/passfinder-documentation/docs/company/leet.md

 # Leet

-The `--leet` flag can be used to transform letters into numbers or symbols.
+The `--leet` and `-l` flag can be used to transform letters into numbers or symbols.

 ```bash
 > passfinder company -n passfinder --leet